velocitek/Velocitool/README.md

 ## For distribution to users

-Get the `.dmg` file in distribution/
+Get the `.dmg` file in `distribution/dmg`.

+Note: CI is unable to properly prepare the DMG (see below) so you will need to rerun the DMG build script on a developer computer.

+- Get the .app file from Continuous Integration Server
+- Run cd dmg-maker-bash && ./create-and-sign-dmg.sh "../distribution/dmg/VelocitekControlCenter.ipa/Velocitek Control Center.app" ../distribution/dmg/VelocitekControlCenter.dmg

 ## For AppStore

-We have not fully automated the build for the AppStore.
+- Get the `.ipa` file in `distribution/appstore`.
+- Create a new release in Apple Developer Portal
+- Upload the IPA using Apple's Transporter

 ## Continuous Integration

 This project is built automatically by Github Actions.

 Unfortunately, generating the DMG file with the icon in the right place seems to be a really hard problem to solve on continuous integration so we are still